Town council asks public for help as plans for a new skate park in Raunds take shape

-Plans revealed for new skate park in Raunds as crowdfunding campaign to begin this week
+Plans revealed for new skate park in Raunds as crowdfunding campaign launched this week

 and live on Freeview channel 276